 A complaint against the Forestry England Chief Executive should be sent to Richard Stanford, Forestry Commission Chief Executive at the above address or email@example.com

 We aim to:

-We aim to acknowledge all written complaints within 5 days and let you know who is handling the matter and how to contact them.
+- acknowledge all written complaints within five days and let you know who is handling the matter and how to contact them.

-If it is not possible to give you a full reply within this time (for example, if your complaint requires more detailed investigation), we will tell you what is being done and when you can expect a full response.
+If it is not possible to give you a full reply within 20 working days, for example if your complaint requires more detailed investigation, we will contact you to advise what is being done and when you can expect a full response.

-If you remain unhappy with our actions and you have exhausted our internal complaints process you may ask your Member of Parliament (MP) to request that the independent Parliamentary and Health Service Ombudsman (the Ombudsman) investigates your complaint and/or the way it has been handled.
+If you remain unhappy with our actions and you have exhausted our internal three-stage complaints process, you may ask your Member of Parliament (MP) to request that the Independent Parliamentary and Health Service Ombudsman (the Ombudsman) investigates your complaint and/or the way it has been handled.